ErmakovSemen/puer_palce/replit.md

 The backend is powered by **Express.js and TypeScript**, providing a **RESTful API** (`/api` prefix).
 It uses **Drizzle ORM** for interaction with a **PostgreSQL database (Neon serverless)**.
 A storage abstraction layer (`IStorage` interface) is in place, currently using Drizzle with initial product seeding on first startup.
 Admin routes are password-protected, requiring `X-Admin-Password` header.

+**Authentication System**: Email/password authentication using **Passport.js** local strategy with session storage in PostgreSQL via **connect-pg-simple**.
+Sessions are persisted across server restarts.
+User passwords are hashed using bcrypt and sanitized from all API responses for security.

 ### Key Features & Implementations

+- **User Authentication (Optional)**: Email/password registration and login system for customer accounts.
+Authentication is completely optional - guest checkout remains available for quick purchases.
+Authenticated users benefit from auto-filled checkout forms and order history tracking.
+Passwords are hashed with bcrypt and never exposed in API responses.
+- **User Profiles & Order History**: Personal cabinet (`/profile`) for authenticated users displaying account information and complete order history with detailed order information.
+- **Guest Checkout Conversion**: After successful guest orders, users see a registration prompt with hyperlink encouraging account creation for loyalty program benefits.
 - **Theme System**: Dual theme support (Classic and Minimalist) with an admin toggle, dynamically applied via CSS classes.
 The Minimalist theme is the default.
 - **Dynamic Tag Management**: Admins can create new tea types and effects directly from the product form.
 Homepage filters automatically update with new tags, fetching data dynamically via `GET /api/tags`.
 - **Product Management**: Full CRUD operations for products via the admin panel, stored in PostgreSQL.
 Includes multi-image upload using Replit Object Storage, with images stored as URLs.
 Supports fixed-quantity-only mode where products can be sold exclusively in specific amounts (e.g., 357g tea cakes).